How to Choose a Broom and Dustpan Set That Lasts

 Once you’ve found the perfect broom and dustpan, you want it to last.
 A little care goes a long way in keeping your tools effective, saving you money and frustration.
 With just a few simple habits, you can extend the life of your cleaning partners and ensure they’re always ready to tackle messes.
 Proper maintenance means your broom will sweep more efficiently and your dustpan will catch every last bit of debris, making your cleaning routine quicker and easier.
 Think of it as a small investment of time that pays off with every sweep.

-Simple Cleaning and Storage Tips
+Proper Cleaning and Storage Tips

 The easiest way to ruin a good broom is to store it incorrectly.
 Never let it rest on its bristles, as this will cause them to bend, fray, and lose their shape.
 Instead, always hang your cleaning tools.
 Most brooms and dustpans come with a hole in the handle specifically for this purpose.
 A simple hook in a closet or utility room is all you need to keep the bristles straight and effective.
 This single step can dramatically increase the lifespan of your broom, ensuring it’s ready for a clean sweep every time you grab it.

-Quick Maintenance Habits
+Easy Maintenance Habits to Adopt

 Get into the habit of cleaning your broom after you use it.
 A quick shake outside is often enough to dislodge any trapped dust and debris.
 For a deeper clean, you can comb through the bristles with your fingers (a glove helps!) or an old fork to pull out hair and fuzz.
 If your broom is looking particularly grimy, you can wash the bristles in a bucket of warm, soapy water, rinse thoroughly, and let it air dry completely before hanging it back up.
 This prevents dirt from being spread around your floors the next time you clean.